Coen brothers: 1980s

 After graduating from New York University, Joel worked as a production assistant on a variety of industrial films and music videos.
 He developed a talent for film editing and met Sam Raimi while assisting Edna Ruth Paul in editing Raimi's first feature film, The Evil Dead (1981).

 The duo made their debut with Blood Simple (1984).
 Set in Texas, it tells the tale of a bar owner (Dan Hedaya) who hires a detective (M. Emmet Walsh) to kill his wife and her lover (Frances McDormand and John Getz, respectively).
 It contains elements that point to their future direction: distinctive homages to genre movies (in this case noir and horror), plot twists layered over a simple story, snappy dialogue and dark humor.
 Janet Maslin wrote: "The camera work by Barry Sonnenfeld is especially dazzling.
 So is the fact that Mr. Coen, unlike many people who have directed great-looking film noir efforts, knows better than to let handsomeness become the film's entire raison d'être.
 In addition to its stylishness, Blood Simple has the kind of purposefulness and coherence that show Mr. Coen to be headed for bigger, even better, things."
 Joel's direction was recognized at the Sundance and Independent Spirit awards.
 It was the first film shot by Sonnenfeld, who collaborated with the Coens on their two subsequent films and went on to be a director.
 It marked the first of many collaborations between the Coens and composer Carter Burwell.
 It was also the screen debut of McDormand, who went on to feature in many of the Coens' films (and to marry Joel).

 Their next project was Crimewave (Raimi, 1985), written by the Coens and Raimi.
 Joel and Raimi also made cameos in Spies Like Us (1985).

 The brothers wanted to follow their debut with something fast-paced and funny.
 Raising Arizona (1987) follows an unlikely married couple: ex-convict H.I.
 (Nicolas Cage) and police officer Ed (Holly Hunter), who long for a baby but are unable to conceive.
 When furniture tycoon Nathan Arizona (Trey Wilson) appears on television with his newly born quintuplets and jokes that they "are more than we can handle", H.I. steals one of the quintuplets to bring up as their own.
 The film featured McDormand, William Forsythe, Sam McMurray, Randall "Tex" Cobb and marked the first of many collaborations between the Coens and John Goodman.
-Pauline Kael noted its "cornpone-surreal quality" and wrote that the Coens "are going with their strengths.
+Pauline Kael wrote that the Coens "are going with their strengths.
 They're making a contraption, and they're good at it because they know how to make the camera behave mechanically, which is just right here—it mirrors the mechanics of farce ...
 The Sunsets look marvellously ultra-vivid; the paint doesn't seem to be dry—it's like opening day at a miniature-golf course."